 - "League of your own"... sure.
 Most people would be ashamed to be in that league.
 POM's "determination to uncover the truth" is the same determination that has driven countless inhumane animal experiments.
 In a civilized society the search for truth cannot be used as a justification for immoral acts.

-- This is a bazaar paragraph that first sings the praises of pomegranate juice calling it "health in a bottle" and implying that it is "21st century medicine" along with other supermarket products, and then makes a statement about many of today's drugs coming from natural sources.
+- This is a bizarre paragraph that first sings the praises of pomegranate juice calling it "health in a bottle" and implying that it is "21st century medicine" along with other supermarket products, and then makes a statement about many of today's drugs coming from natural sources.
 Taken together with paragraph 3, POM seem to be claiming "magic bullet" status for their pomegranate juice.
 Do they have a medical licence to make these claims?
 I am sure most independent scientists and doctors would agree that such claims are exaggerated.

 - "In good faith"???
 It is illegal to make health claims outside of nutritional claims without research to back those claims, so "good faith" doesn't actually come into it.
 How many of these human trails POM have initiated are resting on animal experiment foundations (you often cannot do human trials without first doing animal trials).
 This ongoing human research is undoubtedly being conducted on the back of animals experiments that have already been done, which means that POM is continuing to financially benefit from the animal experiments that it has carried out.